rosettatype/hyperglot/README.md

 To run the script during development without having to constantly reinstall the pip package, you can use:

 ```
-$ git clone git@bitbucket.org:rosettatype/hyperglot.git && cd hyperglot
+$ git clone https://github.com/rosettatype/hyperglot.git && cd hyperglot
 $ pip install --upgrade --user --editable .
 ```

-Additionally, to dynamically link the information in `data/rosetta.yaml` into the python package to be used, link them into the package:
+Additionally, to dynamically link the information in `hyperglot.yaml` into the python package to be used, link them into the package:

 ```
-$ rm lib/hyperglot/rosetta.yaml
+$ rm lib/hyperglot/hyperglot.yaml
-$ ln data/rosetta.yaml lib/hyperglot/rosetta.yaml
+$ ln hyperglot.yaml lib/hyperglot/hyperglot.yaml
 ```

-It is `lib/hyperglot/rosetta.yaml` that gets packages with the `hyperglot` CLI command!
+NOTE: It is `lib/hyperglot/hyperglot.yaml` that gets packages with the `hyperglot` CLI command!

 ## Sources